Note! This setup method is currently not available for Android devices from version 12.

-Creating Google service account, Google APIs and Firebase server key
+Creating Google service account and Google APIs

 - Enter a project name and click on Create.
 Wait until a new project has been created.

 - Then select your newly created project (arrow in illus.).

 - Click on the menu (upper arrow in illus.) and select IAM & Admin→ Service accounts (lower arrow in illus.).

 - Now create a Service Account (arrow in illus.).